 John Fairchild was a stockbroker.
-Charlotte Fairchild was a professional photographer with studios at 384 Boylston.
+Charlotte Fairchild was a professional photographer with studios at 384 Boylston and then at 336 Commonwealth.
 They separated in 1915.
 He moved to 46 Gloucester, and she moved to New York City, where she became well-known for her photographs of actors, dancers, and members of New York Society.

 During the 1916-1917 winter season, 336 Commonwealth was the Alpha Tau Omega fraternity house.
 In 1916, it had been located at 30 Newbury.
 It subsequently moved to 37 Bay State Road.

 On February 8, 1918, J. Sumner Draper’s first cousin, Joseph Porter Draper, foreclosed on a mortgage he held on 336 Commonwealth and took possession of the property.

 The property was not listed in the 1918-1920 Blue Books.